ku-sldg/plih/_state/2-Locations-and-State.md

   (set loc (deref loc) + 1) ; deref loc
 ```

 This is a clever implementation of `loc := loc + 1`.
 Because the store is emphemeral, it is updated in subsequent statements.  `deref loc` returns the new value.
+It is also a clever example of why storage is different than an environment.
+The environment the `set` term runs in is _the same_ environment the `deref` term runs in.
+The store used by the `deref` term is the store _resulting from_ the `set` term.
+The interpreter for this language must manage the store differently than the environment.

-In this example we create two identifiers that reference the same location, change one and see the impact on the other:
+In the following example we create two identifiers that reference the same location, change one and see the impact on the other:

 ```text
 bind m = new 5 in